RachelWyatt/sinatra-habit-tracker-app/README.md

 ##Getting Started
 To run this app, clone the repo and run bundle install.
 Then run shotgun to start up a server.
 You should see the app running on localhost:9393.

+## Contributing

+Feel free to contribute!
+Please fork, clone, and submit a PR if you like!

 ##License
 This project is licensed under the MIT License: